mypreview/woo-store-vacation/readme.txt

 The vacation notice is initially visible on WooCommerce pages, including the shop and product pages.
 However, you have the option to add the notice to other pages on your site as well.
 If you use the core block editor or Gutenberg plugin, simply insert the Store Vacation Notice block to display the holiday message.
 For pages created with Elementor, use the Store Vacation Notice widget.
 Alternatively, in case you prefer the Classic Editor or other page builders like SeedProd or Divi Builder, you can use the `[woo_store_vacation]` shortcode to show the notice on any chosen page, such as the homepage, sidebar, or any other location.

+If you have enabled the “Disable Purchase” option in the General settings, the plugin provides you with extensive customization options to tailor the availability of your shop during vacation mode.
+Take full control over your shop’s operations by excluding certain Products, Categories, Tags, Types of products, and Shipping Classes from being affected by the vacation mode.

+With the intuitive interface, you can effortlessly specify which products should remain available for purchase, ensuring a seamless shopping experience for your customers even when your shop is in vacation mode.
+Maintain sales momentum by strategically selecting the items that will still be accessible while the rest of your inventory remains temporarily unavailable.

+The plugin empowers you to fine-tune your shop’s behavior, granting you the flexibility to cater to your unique business requirements.
+Unlock the potential to maintain business continuity and customer satisfaction throughout your vacation.

 To better distribute workload and responsibilities and create a collaborative environment for managing your online store, shop managers have access to the plugin settings to manage and edit vacation options.

 This plugin is provided to handle multilingual sites with ease.
 It comes fully equipped with a configuration file to support WPML and Polylang plugins, making it translation-ready and easy to use for websites that cater to a global audience.